anasoid/docker-jmeter/README.md

 anasoid/jmeter:latest
 ```

-## Use timeout for jmeter execution
+## Use timeout for JMeter execution

 You can set a timeout for execution by value of `CONF_EXEC_TIMEOUT`.
-After that timeout jmeter is stopped and after that the container will be stopped also.
+After that timeout JMeter is stopped and after that the container will be stopped also.
 The timeout is useful on cloud infrastructure when docker container has a cost.
 If for any reason the test is not started, the slave will shutdown after timeout.
 Timeout value should be bigger by a good margin than the time needed by the test to not be stopped during execution.

 For example: timeout of 1 hour